-So many people have a dream of being a blogger but will there be a purpose to your blog?
-What’s your blog meaning?
+So many people have a dream of being a blogger but what is the purpose of your blog?
+Will it add value to the internet and help your audience?
 Just like any blogger, we want:

 - To be our own boss